ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 ### Key Requirements

-**Session Reservation:** A mechanism to reserve and unreserve sessions that prevents simultaneous access by multiple measurement plugins, thereby avoiding conflicts.
+**Session Reservation:** A mechanism to reserve and unreserve sessions that prevent simultaneous access by multiple measurement plugins, thereby avoiding conflicts.

 **Session Registration:** A mechanism to register and unregister sessions in the session management service to enable the TestStand sequence workflow.